Italcementi

-Italcementi is an Italian multinational company, quoted on the Borsa Italiana, which produces cement, ready-mix concrete and construction aggregates.
-In 2015, 45% of Italcementi was acquired by HeidelbergCement, together forming the world's second largest cement producer.
+Italcementi was an Italian multinational company producing cement, ready-mix concrete and construction aggregates, founded in 1864 in Bergamo.
+With an annual cement production capacity of more than 60 million tonnes, it was the world’s fifth-largest cement producer.

+The company was listed on the Borsa Italiana until 2016, when it became part of the German group HeidelbergCement (later renamed Heidelberg Materials) following the acquisition of a majority stake.
+Together, the two companies formed the world’s second-largest cement producer.

+In November 2023, the Italcementi brand was discontinued as part of the group’s global rebranding, and its activities in Italy continued under the name Heidelberg Materials Italy.

 History

 Italcementi was founded in 1846 in Scanzo near Bergamo, Italy, as the Società Bergamasca per la fabbricazione del cemento e della calce idraulica (Bergamo Company for the production of cement and hydraulic lime).
 The company produced a new grade of cement, the Scanzo cement, that grew in popularity and was used in various projects such as the 16-arches bridge above the Adda river, the Venezia Santa Lucia railway station and the Suez Canal (underwater concrete).

 In the early 1920s, the company merged with the construction group owned by the Pesenti family, forming a 12-plant and 1500-employee group producing +200 tons of cement annually.
 In 1925, it was introduced on the Italian stock exchange.
 The company became Italcementi in 1927.
 In the fifties, Italcementi provided the cement for the construction of the Pirelli Tower.

 In 1992, it underwent internationalisation following the acquisition of Ciments Français, which made it the largest cement producer of the world.
 Since 1998, it has further expanded through acquisitions of new cement works in Bulgaria, Kazakhstan, Thailand, Morocco, India, Egypt, Kuwait, and the United States.

 In 2010, Ciments français bought its obligations back from its US creditors to pave the way for a merger with its parent company Italcementi, merger that had previously faced a strong opposition from the aforementioned US stakeholders.
 In June 2014, Italcementi, already an 83% shareholder in Ciments français, launched a bid to buy the remaining 17%.
 By the end of the takeover bid in July 2014, Italcementi reached 97,73% participation in Ciments français, and remained confident it would reach the 100% threshold.

 During the World Expo in Shanghai in 2010, Italcementi introduced the first transparent cement (trademarked as i.light) using thermoplastic polymer resin inserted in the special cement mixture.
 In 2007, Italcementi introduced a new cement that retains smog with enhanced titanium dioxyde.
-In 2015, Italcementi introduced a smog-purifying biodynamic cement with photocatalytic properties : it converts polluants contained in the outside air into inert salts.
+In 2015, Italcementi introduced a smog-purifying biodynamic cement with photocatalytic properties: it converts polluants contained in the outside air into inert salts.